rhammell/planesnet/README.md

 - **scene_ids:** a list of 10500 strings containing the unique identifier of the PlanetScope visual scene the image was extracted from.
 The scene id can be used with the [Planet API](https://www.planet.com/docs/reference/data-api/) to discover and download the scene.
 The string at index *i* indicates the scene id for the *i*th image in the array **data**.

-- **locations:** a list of 10500 two-element tuples containing the longitude and latitude coordinates of the image center pixel.
+- **locations:** a list of 10500 two-element tuples containing the longitude and latitude coordinates of the image center point.
 The tuple at index *i* indicates the location of the *i*th image in the array **data**.

 ## Common Operations